Lucy in the Sky with Diamonds: Legacy

-Lennon mentioned "Lucy in the Sky" in the Beatles' song "I Am the Walrus".
+Lennon mentioned "Lucy in the Sky" in the Beatles' song "I Am the Walrus", a song that was admittedly inspired by LSD.

 A 3.2-million-year-old, 40% complete fossil skeleton of an Australopithecus afarensis specimen, discovered in 1974 by Donald Johanson, Yves Coppens, Maurice Taieb and Tom Gray, was named "Lucy" because the Beatles song was being played loudly and repeatedly on a tape recorder in the camp.
 The phrase "Lucy in the sky" became "Lucy in disguise" to the anthropologists, because they initially did not understand the impact of their discovery.
 The NASA mission Lucy has, in turn, been named after the fossil.
-It is due to arrive at its first target, asteroid 52246 Donaldjohanson, in April 2025.
+It arrived at its first target, asteroid 152830 Dinkinesh, in November 2023.

 In 2009 Julian with James Scott Cook and Todd Meagher released "Lucy", a song that is a quasi-follow-up to the Beatles song.
 The cover of the EP showed four-year-old Julian's original drawing, that now is owned by David Gilmour from Pink Floyd.

 Lennon's original handwritten lyrics sold at auction in 2011 for $230,000.

+The star BPM 37093 has been nicknamed Lucy, since its core is made of carbon, the same material diamonds are made of.

 Elton John version

-In 1974, English musician Elton John released a cover version as a single.
+The British musician Elton John released a cover version of "Lucy in the Sky with Diamonds" as a single on 15 November 1974.
 Recorded at the Caribou Ranch, it featured backing vocals and guitar by John Lennon under the pseudonym Dr. Winston O'Boogie (Winston being Lennon's middle name).
 The single topped the US Billboard pop chart for two weeks in January 1975 as well as the Canadian RPM national singles chart for four weeks spanning January and February.
 The B-side of the single was also a John Lennon composition, "One Day (At a Time)", from Lennon's 1973 album Mind Games.

+This version is longer than the original, featuring an instrumental break after the second chorus, followed by a repetition of the second pre-chorus and the chorus before going into the third verse.